-The Cochrane Style Manual is revised in response to suggestions from users or from the Cochrane Style Manual Working Group.
-Updates response to changes within Cochrane or to incorporate new standards.
+Prior to this June 2024 version 6.0 update, the Cochrane Style Manual used to be revised in response to suggestions from users and the Cochrane Style Manual Working Group.
+The updates responded to changes within Cochrane, such as the incorporation of new standards.

 Major changes are recorded on the Latest changes page.
-A log of changes made between 2010 (version 4.1 of the Cochrane Style Guide) and July 2016 (when the Cochrane Style Manual was released in this format) is available at What's new.
+A log of changes made between 2010 (version 4.1 of the Cochrane Style Guide) and July 2016 (version 5.0, when the Cochrane Style Manual was first released in this online format) is available at What's new.

-Suggestions for additions, clarifications or other improvements should be sent to ces@cochrane.org.
+Suggestions for additions, clarifications or other improvements should be sent to production@cochrane.org.